 illustrated by K. G. Campbell

-Flora & Ulysses: The Illuminated Adventures by Kate DiCamillo is a hilarious and heartwarming tale that follows the unlikely friendship between Flora Belle Buckman and a squirrel named Ulysses, who gains superhero abilities after a vacuum cleaner incident.
+Flora & Ulysses: The Illuminated Adventures is a hilarious and heartwarming tale that follows the unlikely friendship between Flora Belle Buckman and a squirrel named Ulysses, who gains superhero abilities after a vacuum cleaner incident.
 The novel beautifully combines a comic book-style narrative with themes of hope, friendship, and the extraordinary magic that can be found in the ordinary moments of life.

 for ages 8-11